vsilaev/tascalate-async-await/README-NG.md

 Scheduler myScheduler = Scheduler.interruptible(myExecutor,
                                                 Function.identity() /* or actual contextualizer */);
 ```

-The careful reader may notice that there is a divide between `interruptible` vs `non-interruptible` schedulers, but let us left this out of the scope for a while.
-Instead, let's discuss how to apply the scheduler created to the asynchronous methods.
+The attentive reader might observe a distinction between `interruptible` and `non-interruptible` schedulers; however, let us set that aside for now.
+Instead, let’s focus on exploring how the scheduler we’ve created can be applied to asynchronous methods.

 ## Explicit (method-scoped) schedulers
- The most explicit and straightforward way to specify asynchronous `Scheduler` is to pass it explicitly to the  asynchronous method as an annotated parameter:
+The most explicit and straightforward way to specify a `Scheduler` is to pass it explicitly to the asynchronous method as an annotated parameter:
 ```java
 import static net.tascalate.async.CallСontext.async;
 import static net.tascalate.async.CallСontext.await;